yuechengYin/MobileCV/README.md

 # MobileCV
-*MobileCV* is a hign-performance image processing library for mobile devices.
+*MobileCV* is a high-performance image processing library for mobile devices.

 ### How To Build
 This project is configured by cmake script.
 A simple build script is provided.